- Virtual Consultations Available

 Instances of workplace discrimination can involve the following:

 Bullying can quickly become present in the office and come from any person on your team.
-It can range from subtle to extreme, and be perpetrated by a person’s boss, coworker, customer, or regular visitor to the company.
+It can range from subtle to extreme, and be perpetrated by a person’s boss, co-worker, customer, or regular visitor to the company.
 The Texas Human Resources Code handles cases of bullying in the work environment.

 An instance of workplace bullying may involve: